To add content, ask questions.

 - Reflexive Verbs

-Reflexive verbs in Spanish are verbs where the subject performs an action on itself using reflexive pronouns.
+Reflexive verbs in Spanish are verbs that indicate the subject performs an action on itself.
+They always use reflexive pronouns (me, te, se, nos, os, se).

 - Auxiliary Verbs